Quol04/Applications-dev/README.md

 This is for practice and I don't own the pictures or any other materials used in the development of this project/Website

 ### Added some JavaScript for functionality/Interactivity
-For more Interactivity, a few lines of code were necessary.
+For more interaction, a few lines of code were necessary.

 ### NOTE
 This is not complete yet, I am still working on it.